hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 containing one byte).
 [EDITOR'S NOTE: It may be that the simplicity and extensisbility of this approach is worth the three bytes of overhead.]

-# Initiating a session
+# Initiating a tube

-To begin a session, the initiator sends a SPUD packet with the "open" command (bits 01).
+To begin a tube, the initiator sends a SPUD packet with the "open" command (bits 01).

 Future versions of this specification may contain CBOR requesting proof of implementation from the receiving endpoint.

-# Acknowledging session creation
+# Acknowledging tube creation

-To acknowledge the creation of a session, the responder sends a SPUD packet with the "ack" command (bits 11).
+To acknowledge the creation of a tube, the responder sends a SPUD packet with the "ack" command (bits 11).
 The current thought is that the security provided by the TCP three-way handshake would be left to transport protocols inside of SPUD.
 Further exploration of this prototype will help decide how much of this handshake needs to be made visible to path elements that *only* process SPUD.

-# Closing a session
+# Closing a tube

-To close a session, either side sends a packet with the "close" command (bits 10).
-Whenever a path element sees a close packet for a session, it MAY drop all stored state for that session.
+To close a tube, either side sends a packet with the "close" command (bits 10).
+Whenever a path element sees a close packet for a tube, it MAY drop all stored state for that tube.
 Further exploration of this prototype will determine when close packets are sent, what CBOR they contain, and how they interact with transport protocols inside of SPUD.